On the (In)Security of Loading Machine Learning Models: Related Works

-Being a more established area than model sharing, general software supply chain security has been widely studied, with several works~\cite{duan2021towards,ohm2020backstabber,ladisa2023sok} highlighting and systematizing its risks.
-Insights from these studies can be extended to our context.
-Meiklejohn et al.\cite{meiklejohn2025machine} highlight the supply chain problem in \ac{ML} model sharing, framing \ac{ML} models as supply chain artifacts and proposing cryptographic mitigations.
-Wang et al.\cite{shenao2025sok} mapped vulnerabilities across the LLM supply chain, noting that only 56\% of them have available fixes.
+Being an established research area, \textit{generic software} supply chain security has been extensively studied, with several works~\cite{duan2021towards,ohm2020backstabber,ladisa2023sok} identifying and systematizing its risks.
+While some insights from these studies can be extended to the model-sharing context, recent research has gone a step further by specifically examining supply chain issues in this context.
+In particular, Meiklejohn et al.~\cite{meiklejohn2025machine} framed \ac{ML} models as supply chain artifacts and proposed cryptographic mitigations for the identified threats, whereas Wang et al.~\cite{shenao2025sok} mapped vulnerabilities across the \ac{LLM} supply chain, noting that only 56\% of them currently have available fixes.

-Model hubs have become central to model distribution and a popular vector for supply chain attacks, attracting the security community's attention.
-Jiang et al.\cite{jiang2022empirical} analyzed sharing hubs compared to the traditional software supply chain, categorizing them based on their access model (open or gated) and identifying associated risks.
-In subsequent work, they also explored naming convention issues that could enable typosquatting or impersonation~\cite{jiang2023exploring} and analyzed model reuse practices on Hugging Face.
-Their findings revealed insufficient provenance verification, weak dependency management, and inadequate documentation—ultimately concluding that trust in hub-shared models is often misplaced~\cite{jiang2023empirical}.
-Jones et al.~\cite{Jones2024What} further examined the Hugging Face ecosystem and found high model turnover rates, a correlation between popularity and documentation quality, and challenges in model management and reproducibility.
+Building on the observation that model hubs have become central to model distribution and therefore represent a potential vector for supply chain attacks, Jiang et al. conducted a series of empirical studies examining the security of model-sharing platforms.
+In their initial work, they compared model hubs to the \textit{generic software} supply chain, categorizing them based on their access model (open or gated) and identifying the associated risks~\cite{jiang2022empirical}.
+Subsequent research explored typosquatting and impersonation threats~\cite{jiang2023exploring} and analyzed model reuse practices on Hugging Face~\cite{jiang2023empirical}.
+Across these studies, Jiang et al. found insufficient provenance verification, weak dependency management, and inadequate documentation, ultimately concluding that trust in hub-shared models is often misplaced.
+Extending the understanding of risks and practices within model hubs, Jones et al.~\cite{Jones2024What} analyzed the Hugging Face ecosystem, uncovering high model turnover rates, a correlation between popularity and documentation quality, and challenges in model management and reproducibility.

-Other studies have focused on specific attack vectors.
-Casey et al.\cite{casey2024large} and Zhao et al.\cite{zhao2024models} demonstrated the widespread use of widely known insecure serialization methods (e.g., pickle) in Hugging Face models, exposing users to arbitrary code execution.
-Zhao et al. further conducted a large-scale measurement of malicious code poisoning on Hugging Face, discovering infected models and dataset scripts.
+In parallel, other researchers have explored specific attack vectors.
+In particular, Casey et al.~\cite{casey2024large} and Zhao et al.~\cite{zhao2024models} demonstrated the prevalence of insecure serialization methods (e.g., pickle) in Hugging Face models, which expose users to arbitrary code execution.
+Building on this, Zhao et al. conducted a large-scale measurement study of malicious code poisoning on Hugging Face, discovering multiple infected models and dataset scripts.